 Load From Local Hard Use this option to load the previously Drive: saved router configuration settings.
 Browse to find the saved file and then click Upload Settings to transfer those settings to the router.

-Restore To Factory Default:

-This option will restore all settings back to their defaults.
-Any settings that have not been backed up will be lost, including any rules that you have created.
+Restore To Factory Default This option will restore all settings that have not been backed up will be lost, including any rules that you have created.